Simple Tips for a Smooth Experience at the Border:

 3.)
-Driving Across - Before pulling your vehicle up: roll down all windows facing the border agent, turn down your radio, have the passports for all vehicle occupants in your hand and only the driver answers the questions.
-You don’t want two people blurting out conflicting answers.
+Driving Across – Before pulling your vehicle up to the facility, roll down all windows facing the border agent, turn down your radio, have the passports for all vehicle occupants in your hand, and ONLY the driver answers the questions.
+Turst me, you don’t want two people in the vehicle blurting out conflicting answers.

 4.)
-Transgressions - If you have a drunk driving in your past, it doesn’t have to prevent you from experiencing the best freshwater fishing in the world.
-There are people out there who specialize in assisting those with a DUI in crossing the border.
-Check out Canada Border Crossing Services
+Transgressions - If you have a drunk driving conviction in your past, it doesn’t have to prevent you from experiencing the best freshwater fishing in the world.
+There agencies out there who specialize in assisting those with a DUI in crossing the border.
+Check out Canada Border Crossing Services.

 5.)
-Know your Fish Limits and Verify - On the return trip, double and triple check your fish counts before you get to the border, you do not want to be in violation of possession limits because someone miscounted the fish.
+Know your Fish Limits and Verify – On the return trip, double, and triple check your fish counts before you get to the border.
+The last thing that you want is to be in violation of possession limits because someone miscounted the fish.

-(You can exceed these limits, but they will be subject to tax and duty)
+Duty Free limits – (You can exceed these limits, but they will be subject to tax and duty.)

-- Alcohol – One case of beer, or 1.5 liters of wine, or 40 oz of liquor (Per Person)
+- Alcohol – Per Person: One case of beer, or 1.5 liters of wine, or 40 oz of liquor.

-- Nightcrawlers in dirt – you can take them in artificial bedding
+- Night Crawlers in Dirt – You can, however, take them in artificial bedding

 - Radar Detectors

-Here are some websites to visit before crossing the border this summer:
+Here are a few websites to visit before crossing the border this summer:

-Canada Welcomes You – Answers to all of your border crossing questions
+Canada Welcomes You – Answers to all of your Questions

 To begin planning your next Canadian trip, visit our Adventure Match to find the perfect lodge to suit your personal fishing and/or hunting preferences.